swgpu/SWGPU/README.md

 </table>

 ## Getting started
-The best way is to start with our [blank boilerplate](https://github.com/jay19240/WARME-Y2K-Boilerplate), it's a complete environment including vite, typescript and warme.
+A good start is to download [blank boilerplate](https://github.com/jay19240/WARME-Y2K-Boilerplate), it's a complete environment including vite, typescript and warme.
 Clone it and have fun !
 A second way is to start with the engine repository itself, in this case you can perfectly add a sample and work on it.

 Run with the following commands